-As there will be many new sights and sounds for your new greyhound to adapt to, it is essential that you constantly look for signs that they may be uncomfortable, stressed or afraid.
+There will be many unfamiliar sights and sounds for your newly adopted greyhound to adapt to in their new home.
+Therefore, it is essential that you constantly look for signs that they may be uncomfortable, stressed or afraid.
 By recognising quickly when they are uncomfortable, you can remove them from stressful situations so that they can become calm and relaxed, rather than feeling overwhelmed.
-Read the following article for further information: How do I best communicate with my greyhound?
+Read the following article for further information on how to recognise signs of discomfort or stress in your greyhound: How do I communicate with my dog?

 Learning a new name

 It is very important for your new greyhound to learn their name as quickly as possible as this will help with training and general interactions.
 A simple way to do this is repeat their name every time you interact and particularly when you reward them.
-This will help to quickly foster a positive relationship.
+This will help to quickly foster a positive association with their name and a positive relationship with you.

 Familiarisation and socialisation

-Allow plenty of time for exploring, whilst keeping noise and movement to a minimum.
-Provide an opportunity to explore inside and outside, perhaps start with outside remembering that the yard must be secure.
-Keep them on the leash so that you are close by for reassurance and can direct them away from anything that might pose a risk.
+Allow plenty of time for your greyhound to explore, whilst keeping noise and movement to a minimum.
+Provide an opportunity for your greyhound to explore inside and outside.
+It is important that the yard is secure, before you let them explore it.
+Keep them on the leash to begin with, so that you are close by for reassurance and can direct them away from anything that might pose a risk.